Brain tumour symptoms and diagnosis

 The scan will last about 45 minutes and can be noisy.
 Some hospitals let you listen to a CD so take one just in case.

 Other tips – wear warm clothing; it can be chilly in the room.
-You will need to take off jewelry and anything else metal.
+You will need to take off jewellery and anything else metal.
 This includes underwired bras and jeans with studs in.

 If you have a child undergoing an MRI scan, get them to imagine they are going into a space capsule.

 You should receive the results within two weeks.
 Privately, you can have the scan and reporting done on the same day, but private scans can be expensive.
-You can get one done privately with a report for a little over £200 – it depends where you go.
+The costs of private MRI scans can vary depending on hospital and geographical location.
+If you do decide to have a private scan you will need to make sure that the cost of having the scan read by a neuroradiologist is also included.

 A CT scan usually lasts around 20 minutes and is quieter than an MRI scan.
 You lie on a table and the scanner moves around your head.
 If you need a contrast scan, then an iodine-based contrast agent will be injected.
 This shows the ‘leaky’ blood vessels in a tumour and enables the neuroradiologist to see the mass directly.